 As a calligrapher and engraver based in North York, Toronto, Claudia works closely with wedding couples to help capture their love stories and turn them into treasured pieces.

-Looking for more suggestions for activities with benefits?
+Looking for more suggestions for creative activities with benefits?
 Read more about the 6 health benefits of painting.